collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 High level explanation: Git is a version control system that you install on your computer and use via your terminal.
 Some people came along and decided to create a web-based dashboard that you can use in connection with Git.
 I kind of think of GitHub as being like Facebook for developers.
 You have a profile where you store your code in repositories (a.k.a repos) and you have a newsfeed where you can see the activity of developers you follow.
 Organizations can have accounts too.
 If you want to work on code, you can clone or download a repo onto your personal computer, make your changes, then push the changes back to the repo on GitHub.
 Meanwhile, other users can add their own changes.
 Git and GitHub will record every change to a file and will tell you if there is a conflict between the changes of two different people.

 GitHub Vocab and Tour

+* source!!!!! (the original code base, probably an organizational repo that is being used as a "Shared Repository" that people without write access fork

 * repo (a place where a code base is stored)
 * fork (copy of an entire repo)
 * branch (a copy of a code base within a repo, often a "feature branch")